g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 A video streaming platform rolls out a new characteristic use of this deployment approach.
 However, customers come across playback troubles with the brand-new feature.
 The development crew quickly returned to the previous model (blue), restoring regular playback functionality for customers.

 ### Enables Deployment Without Downtime
-This deployment regularly transitions site visitors from the antique version to the new edition, reducing downtime in the course of enhancements or deployments.
+This deployment regularly transitions site visitors from the antique version to the new edition, reducing downtime during enhancements or deployments.
 This ensures that users don’t see any interruptions using the utility.

 For example:
 An e-commerce website updates its product catalog with the use of blue-green deployment.
 Traffic is step-by-step redirected from the vintage catalog (blue) to the up-to-date catalog (green) without any downtime.
 Customers can browse and shop merchandise seamlessly during the update method.